• Skip to primary navigation

 one. blueberry cupcakes with fresh blueberries

-• Place the softened butter and granulated sugar in a large bowl and mix with an electric mixer on medium speed for 2 minutes until creamy.
+• Mix butter and sugar in a large bowl with an electric mixer on medium speed for 2 minutes until creamy.

 • Add the eggs and vanilla and mix again with the mixer for 3 minutes until smooth.

-• Stir in the sifted dry ingredients and buttermilk in batches and mix with a spatula until smooth.
+• Stir in the flour mixture and buttermilk in batches and mix with a spatula until smooth.

 • Finish by adding the blueberries, previously mixed with flour, and stirring with a spatula to incorporate them.